Effective debtor management pays off

 Factoring

-Factoring (in Dutch) is a form of credit for which a factoring company takes over your outstanding invoices.
+Factoring is a form of credit for which a factoring company takes over your outstanding invoices.
 Some factoring companies, also known as factors, offer this for amounts as little as €1,000.
 The factor investigates your creditworthiness in advance.
 You immediately receive the outstanding amount and pay the factor a fee.
 The fee is a percentage of your invoice or of your turnover.
 The factoring company collects the invoice amount from your clients.
 Factoring immediately improves your liquidity.
 It gives you money that is immediately available for spending.

 Reverse factoring